sensu/sensu-go-workshop/lessons/operator/04/README.md

 ## EXERCISE: configure an alert handler

-1. Create a Sensu Event Handler template for sending alerts via Slack.
+1. Configure a Sensu Event Handler for sending alerts via Slack.

    Copy and paste the following contents to a file named `slack.yaml`: